aress31/openapi-parser/README.md

 - OpenAPI documents can be parsed either from a supplied file or URL.
 The extension can fetch OpenAPI documents directly from a URL using the `Send to Swagger Parser` feature under the `Target -> Site map` context menu.
 - Parse OpenAPI documents, formerly known as the `Swagger specification`, fully compliant with OpenAPI 2.0/3.0 Specifications (OAS).
-- Requests can be sent to the `Comparer, Intruder, Repeater, Scanner and Site map` Burp tools.
+- Requests can be sent to the `Comparer, Intruder, Repeater, Scanner, Site map and Scope` Burp tools.
 - Row highlighting allowing pentesters to highlight "interesting" API calls and/or colour code them for reporting purposes.
 - Supports both JSON and YAML formats.